Gondwana-Collection

 How is the camera mounted?

-The camera was installed in 2016 and is mounted on a pole 3 meters from the waterhole facing south-southeast.
+The camera was installed in 2016 and is mounted on a pole, three meters from the waterhole facing south-southeast.

 It is powered by solar-panels and the data is sent via Wireless signal over 35km of dunes to the nearest service provider.
 Initially a live stream was sent to a website and changed to YouTube in June 2021.
 A microphone was installed in August 2021 to enhanced the experience watching the game.
 The camera was replaced in December 2021.

-Oasis for heart and soul, only the whispering wind.
+An oasis for heart and soul where the only sound is the whispering wind.
 On the dunes.
 In the desert.
-Under the stars.
-Feet in the cool water of the pool.
-A glass of wine in your hand.
-And your head full of impressions of an eventful day...
+Beneath a vast, star-strewn sky.
+Feet dipping into the cool water of the pool, a glass of wine in hand, and your mind filled with the memories of an extraordinary day.

 The Desert Grace